sci-42ver/SICP_SDF/README.md

   to Jul 16, finish related history labs, lecs, recs.
   - Up to now, the main time is spent on reading the book and *schemewiki*.
 ## SDF
-From Jul 17 to Aug 9, my efficiency is low (continued up to Aug 11).
+From Jul 17 to Aug 9, my efficiency is low (continued up to Aug 11, and then up to Aug 14 where I sometimes may think about weird things... ).
 - From Jul 16 to Jul 18, read ps00 prerequisite contents.
   to Jul 21, finish ps00.
   to Aug 4, finish chapter 2.